GabeALopez/CTF-Writeups/HTB/WebChallenges/ProxyAsAService.md

 # TL;DR

+1. Looked at the source code and found the url param could be manipulated
+2. Found that the website has a debug page that holds the flags and can only be accessed via localhost
+3. Tried appending an "@" and then an internal IP address
+4. Found that it crashed the server and I looked back into the source code
+5. Found that there is a blacklist blocking the input and that the debug page needs to be accessed on port 1337
+6. Gave another IP address that represents localhost and port number with the debug directory, which produced the flag

 # Detailed Writeup

 When first opening up website it shows us this if you are not authenticated to reddit: